avh4/elm-upgrade/README.md

 npm link
 ```

-You should now have `elm-uprgade` on your path.
+You should now have `elm-upgrade` on your path.